ArjunDosajh/Greddiit/README.md

 ## Features

-- **Posting and Sharing Content:** Users can create and share posts, images, and links with the community.
+- **Posting and Sharing Content:** Users can create and share posts with the community.

 - **Upvoting and Downvoting:** Similar to Reddit, users can express their approval or disapproval of posts and comments through upvotes and downvotes.